AIHubCentral/docs/assets/RVC/Resources/Training.md

     ‎
     <img src="../tensorboard-img/18.png" alt="image" width="240" height="auto">‎
 ‎
-- In the search bar, type "**g/total**".
+- In the search bar, type "**g/total**" then look for the avg graph.
 This will be the graph you'll monitor.
     ‎
         <img src="../tensorboard-img/19.png" alt="image" width="390" height="auto">‎
 ‎